For more than 45 years Anne Clark has held a unique place in contemporary music.

 However, this in no way restricted her voracious appetite for music, books, and an inquisitiveness and practical need to be involved with the world around her.

 She took a number of jobs including working as a care assistant in Cane Hill psychiatric hospital and then taking a job at Bonaparte Records, a local independent record store and label.
 This indeed was good timing!
 The punk rock scene was just about to explode into life in London.
-With her need for communication and disregard of formal institutions, along with so many people at the time, punk led the way to a whole new approach for dealing with music, arts, and society itself.
+With her need for communication and questioning of formal institutions, along with so many people at the time, punk led the way to a whole new approach for dealing with music, the arts, and society itself.
 At that time anything and everything seemed possible.

 Combining literary, socially engaged texts with innovative and genre-breaking music, she has covered every kind of style, while at the same time maintaining her own identity on each and every recording, whether it be the samples (before sampling became a concept) and electronically treated acoustics of The Sitting Room (1982), to the ground-breaking analogue synth classics of Sleeper In Metropolis (1983) and Our Darkness (1984).